-8 Appendix 1 - Community use category rent calculation
+8 Appendix 1 - Community Use category rent calculation

-8.1 Community use category assessment
+8.1 Community Use category assessment

 Rent type Definition Example

 Full Community Use Surplus is low to medium and For example, if the market rent

 there are no permanent is assessed as \$10,000 and the

 commercial activities. projected surplus for the term

 of the lease or licence (before

 paying rent) is close to or less

 than the rental amount

 annually, then the surplus-

 making capacity is low.

 Surplus analysis should include

 taking away the costs of

 maintaining the property and

 offering services to the

 community from the site.

-Mixed Use Surplus is low to medium and For example, if the market rent
+Mixed-Use Surplus is low to medium and For example, if the market rent

 there are permanent is assessed as \$10,000 and the

 commercial activities. projected surplus for the term

 of the lease or licence (before

 paying rent) is between the

 rental amount and double the

 rental amount annually i.e.

 between \$10,000- \$20,000

 annually then the revenue-

 raising capacity is medium.

 Surplus analysis should include

 taking away the costs of

 maintaining the property and

 offering services to the

+community from the site.

-Miyod Hea High Surplus Surplus is high regardless of community from the site.
+Mixed-Use High Surplus Surplus is high regardless of For example, if market rent is

-Mixed Use High Surplus permanent commercial For example, if market rent is assessed as \$10,000 and the
+permanent commercial assessed as \$10,000 and the

 activities. projected surplus for the term

-activities. of the lease or licence (before
+of the lease or licence (before

 paying rent) is at least double

 the rental amount annually i.e.

 \$20,000, then the surplus-

 making capacity is high.

-making capacity is mign.

 Surplus analysis should include

 taking away the costs of

 maintaining the property and

 offering services to the

 community from the site.